What's this comic about?

 When did you start?

-Precocious was conceived of waaaaay back in 1991, when I first tried drawing a comic strip as a 6th grader.
-As for cartooning in general, I threw out all my fine art training in 2004, resurrected the Precocious idea and began to learn how to draw big-eyed creatures.
+Precocious was conceived of waaaaay back in the 1991-92 school year, when I first tried drawing a comic strip as a 6th grader.
+As for cartooning in general, I threw out all my fine art training in 2007, resurrected the Precocious idea and began to learn how to draw big-eyed creatures.
 (I regret nothing!)
-In 2007, I cut my cartooning teeth by creating a Precocious prequel, which dealt with Autumn's family touring the neighborhood as prospective homeowners.
+That year, I cut my cartooning teeth by creating a Precocious prequel, which dealt with Autumn's family touring the neighborhood as prospective homeowners.
 While doing that, I formulated the Gender Wars arc and began work on it.
 Precocious in its final form launched January 1st, 2009.

 What was the 1991 version of Precocious like?